-- antibiotics can eliminate UTIs
+- Antibiotics can eliminate UTIs.

-- anticholinergic drugs can calm an irritated bladder
+- Anticholinergic drugs can calm an irritated bladder.

-- desmopressin acetate increases levels of ADH to slow nighttime urine production
+- Desmopressin acetate increases levels of ADH to slow nighttime urine production.

-It is also important to control chronic conditions, such as diabetes and sleep apnea.
+It’s also important to control chronic conditions, such as diabetes and sleep apnea.
 Bedwetting associated with underlying medical issues will likely resolve with proper management.

 Most children start outgrowing bedwetting